shaltaev/vue-what-screen/README.md

 States:

-- `state.isL` (autoupdated on resize event) true if now your screen orientation is Lanscape
+- `state.isL` (automated on resize event) true if now your screen orientation is Landscape
-- `state.screen` (autoupdated on resize event) available if you set breakpoints or choose one of breakpoints preset
+- `state.screen` (automated on resize event) available if you set breakpoints or choose one of breakpoints preset

 Functions: